8 Simple Tips to Secure a Mac from Malware, Viruses, & Trojans

 3) Disable or Remove Adobe Acrobat Reader

-4) Install Anti-Virus Software for Mac OS X
+4) Install Anti-Malware / Anti-Virus Software for Mac OS X

-5) Disable Adobe Flash / Use a Flash Block Plugin
+5) Disable or Remove Adobe Flash / Use a Flash Block Plugin

 Flash has been used as an attack vector in the past, and Macs stopped shipping with Flash installed for a reason; basically it’s a crash-prone battery hog that has occasional security breaches.
 Many sites use Flash for video and games though, so instead of uninstalling Flash completely we’ll recommend using a Flash block plugin for your web browser.
 This causes all Flash to be disabled by default until you click to allow individual plugins and instances of the Flash plugin to run, preventing unauthorized Flash from running in a web browser completely.
 These plugins are free and available for every major browser: